maxyou/LotusPlayerLite/_posts/2025-09-10-introduction.markdown

 #### 5. Platform Support

 This app supports both Android and iOS platforms.
+Search for "LotusPlayerLite" in your app store.

 #### 6. Feedback